Recipe: Pease Pottage or Pease Pudding

 - Bring it to a boil.

-- Cover the saucepan and allow it to simmer until the peas are acceptably soft: roughly 2 to 2½ hours.
+- Cover the saucepan, reduce the heat, and allow it to simmer until the peas are acceptably soft: roughly 2 to 2½ hours.

 - Towards the end of the cooking time, inspect the mixture.
 If there is a noticeable amount of liquid, remove the lid and keep simmering until the liquid has evaporated.

-- Pass the mixture through a sieve, or use a food mixer, until it forms a paste that is either smooth or as lumpy as you prefer.
+- Pass the mixture through a sieve, or use a food mixer, until it forms a paste that is as smooth or lumpy as you prefer.

 - Add the butter (or margarine or dripping) and the egg.